-- ii) "PRISA Warrants 2013": In the context of the refinancing of the Company's bank debt, that has been signed with all the banks and certain institutional investors representing the entirety of PRISA's financial debt, the Extraordinary Shareholders Meeting of PRISA held on December 10, 2013, agreed and issuance of warrants (the "PRISA Warrants 2013" which give the right to subscribe for new Class A ordinary shares of the Company.
-Likewise at the same Meeting there was approved the Company's capital increase in the amount necessary for the rights under the "PRISA Warrants 2013" to be exercised, exclusively by way of the set-off of receivables, consequently, without pre-emption rights, delegating to the board of directors the power to execute the share issue agreed upon on one or more occasions as rights over the shares are exercised. - iii) Convertible Bonds: On April 1, 2016 the Shareholders' General Meeting of Prisa approved a bonds issuance, mandatorily convertible into new issue ordinary shares of Prisa, through the conversion of financial debt of the Company.
-The issuance has been exclusively aimed to certain financial creditors of the Company that have subscribed a total of 10,074,209 bonds through the capitalization of some credits that amount a total of EUR 100,742 thousand.
-The issue of the bonds has been subscribed in April and it is divided in two tranches: - Tranche A: amounting to EUR 32,112 thousand subscribed by HSBC, Caixabank and several companies of Grupo Santander through the exchange of the total subordinated debt arising from capitalized interest associated with the bond issuance made in 2012. - Tranche B: amounting to EUR 68,630 thousand subscribed by HSBC of part of the profit participative loans.
+ii) "PRISA Warrants 2013": In the context of the refinancing of the Company's bank debt, that was signed with all the banks and certain institutional investors representing the entirety of PRISA's financial debt, the Extraordinary Shareholders Meeting of PRISA held on December 10, 2013, agreed and issuance of warrants (the "PRISA Warrants 2013" which give the right to subscribe for new Class A ordinary shares of the Company.
+Likewise at the same Meeting there was approved the Company's capital increase in the amount necessary for the rights under the "PRISA Warrants 2013" to be exercised, exclusively by way of the set-off of receivables, consequently, without pre-emption rights, delegating to the board of directors the power to execute the share issue agreed upon on one or more occasions as rights over the shares are exercised.